Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 Bringing it all together - the final answer on how to water your plants

 It still depends on a number of factors, of course.
 No two homes are the same after all.
-Hopefully, this short guide provides you with the knowledge and skills to make your plants thrive in your home.
+Hopefully, this guide provides you with the knowledge and skills to make your plants thrive in your home.

 Still, have questions about plant care?
 We're happy to answer them - just fill out this form.